Affiliate comparison · Updated July 2026

 Get the top band on both — without choosing

-JackTrader runs reviewed channels on Binance and OKX, so you can bind both accounts to the up-to-40% pass-through, settled weekly in USDT, single-tier and fully trackable.
+JackTrader runs reviewed channels on Binance and OKX, so you can bind both accounts to the up-to-40% pass-through, settled in real time in USDT, single-tier and fully trackable.
 We'll check each account's binding eligibility before you trade.

 Disclaimer: Commission bands, eligibility and settlement reflect each exchange's published structure at the time of writing and depend on platform policy, your account, referred-trader volume, region and review status.
-"Up to 41% / 50%" are maximum references, not a guarantee of returns.
+Binance figures reflect its published referral/affiliate article; the OKX figure reflects its help-centre default rate.
+Neither is a guarantee of returns.
 JackTrader is an independent referral / sub-broker partner and is not affiliated with Binance or OKX.
 This article is educational and not investment advice; single-tier referrals only, no downline or multi-level structure.